michaelgrosner/tribeca/README.md

 2. Run the new instance with `npm start --tribeca:config=Xibeca_party_time.json`, also the commands `npm stop` and `npm restart` allow the parameter `--tribeca:config=`, the value is simply the filename of the config file under `etc` folder that you want to run; this value will also be used as the `uid` of the process executed by `forever`.

 3. Open in the web browser the different pages of the ports of the different running instances, or display the UI of all instances together in a single page using the MATRYOSHKA link in the footer and the config option `MatryoshkaUrl`.

+After multiple config files are setup under `etc` folder, to control them all together instead of one by one, the commands `npm run startall`, `npm run stopall` and `npm run restartall` are also available, just remember that config files with a filename starting with underscore symbol "_" will be skipped.

 ### Application Usage